National Record Store Day 2024: How much are your old vinyls worth?

 Record Store Day takes place this year on April 20, and will see hundreds of independently owned record stores come together “to celebrate their unique culture.”

-But with a 30% rise in searches for “valuable vinyl records” and LPs being popular collectibles among music fans for decades, Record Store Day could also be a chance to cash in on any vinyl you own.
+But with a 30% rise in searches for “valuable vinyl records” and LPs being popular collectables among music fans for decades, Record Store Day could also be a chance to cash in on any vinyl you own.

-UK Debt Expert used eBay purchasing trends data to find out just how much vinyl from yesteryear and today, were being auctioned for over the last six months, to reveal which records and artists currently hold the most value.
+UK Debt Expert used eBay purchasing trends data to find out just how much vinyl from yesteryear and today were being auctioned for over the last six months, to reveal which records and artists currently hold the most value.

 Anyone who owns any of the vinyl albums from the list below could be sitting on a hidden gem and potentially in for a financial windfall.